sachinc-19/PaymentGateway/README.md

 ## 👉 Project overview

-🚀 A scalable and robust backend system for processing international money transfers, handling transaction validations, and seamless integration with country-specific payment service providers (PSPs).
+🚀 A backend system for processing international money transfers, handling transaction validations, and seamless integration with country-specific payment service providers (PSPs).

 ### APIs for the transaction